Disorder and Magnetism

 Our Approach

-• Fermi-level engineering of itinerant magnetism.
-In B2-ordered FeRh under substitutional disorder, hole- and electron-doping on the magnetic sublattice resolve the chemical-versus-magneto-volume question: Fermi-level position relative to the minority-spin pseudogap, not the lattice parameter, decides whether the Curie temperature collapses or holds — establishing d-band filling as a predictive control variable for itinerant ferromagnets.
+- It separates electronic cause from structural coincidence.
+In B2-ordered FeRh under substitutional disorder, contrasting hole- and electron-doping on the magnetic sublattice settles the long-standing chemical-versus-magneto-volume question: the Fermi-level position relative to the minority-spin pseudogap, not the lattice parameter, decides whether the Curie temperature collapses or holds.
+That isolates d-band filling as a genuine, tunable control variable.

-• Exchange topology shapes finite-temperature order.
-In disordered Heusler alloys, site-resolved Lichtenstein exchange extraction shows how dopant choice redistributes ferromagnetic and antiferromagnetic pathways, identifying compositional routes that preserve a useful spin-polarised channel and routes that destroy it through exchange competition.
+- It reads exchange topology as a design handle.
+In disordered Heusler alloys, site-resolved exchange extraction shows how dopant choice redistributes ferromagnetic and antiferromagnetic pathways — distinguishing substitutions that preserve a usable spin-polarised channel from those that destroy it through competition, and engineering transition temperatures by reorganising pathways through the 3d–4d sublattice rather than by changing any individual moment.

-• Connectivity gates itinerant transport.
-In vacancy-doped monolayer dichalcogenides, crystal-field splitting produces robust local moments at every defect, but itinerant half-metallic ferromagnetism emerges only when the defect network percolates — a transition that falls in the two-dimensional percolation universality class and is invisible to local-descriptor analyses.
+- It recovers the right collective physics, not just energies.
+In vacancy-doped monolayer dichalcogenides, robust local moments form at every defect, yet itinerant half-metallic ferromagnetism emerges only when the defect network percolates — a transition that falls in the two-dimensional percolation universality class and is invisible to any local analysis.
+Identifying a universality class, not merely an ordering temperature, is the signature that the pipeline is resolving the network and not the site.